 Watch out, Abbot Kinney.
 There’s another block in town.
 The once sketchy stretch of Rose Avenue in Venice between 5th and 7th Avenues is really coming along with the recent influx of restaurants and shops.
-In fact, it’s already kind of blown up with a full-on residential complex (think pricey apartments that should come with an ocean view for the rates they’re charging) and retailers like Trim Salon.
+In fact, it’s already kind of blown up with a full-on residential complex (think pricey apartments that should come with an ocean view for the rates they’re charging) and retailers like LA & Joe and Trim Salon.
 Yep, the area has cleaned up nicely with nary a lingering waft of Venice grit.
 Welcome to the neighborhood…

 Superba Snack Bar – superbasnackbar.com

 Superba Snack Bar is the shiz.
 A collaboration between Pitfire Artisan Pizza creator Paul Hibler and chef Jason Neroni, this corner unit of floor-to-ceiling windows, vaulted ceilings and giant open kitchen isn’t just a cool space.
 It’s a superb spot for deliciously combined ingredients, handmade pastas and lots of seasonal produce that will blow your tastebuds’ mind (if your tastebuds had a mind).
 Get ready for the so-crispy-they’re-charred Brussels sprouts with scallions, dashi broth (which gives it a distinctly Japanese flavor) and poached egg that you pop and scramble all around.
 These just might dethrone Cleo from having “Best Brussels Sprouts in LA” status.

 The Golden State – thegoldenstatestore.com